vocdoni/docs/docs/architecture/components/entity.md

 This creates two sources of truth.
 The metadata in the contract itself and the one in this object.

 >In the event of a mismatch, the metadata on the blockchain is used.

+**Usage**

+`vnd.vocdoni.meta` is the content URI where the JSON is stored.

+The retrival of `vnd.vocdoni.meta` is prioertized, and for the most part the client wont have the need to retrieve other keys.
+This makes the query of this data quite critical.

+The retrival via `http` is not allowed.

+The fields in the JSON replicate the same exact structure that the keys in the resolver, with some caveats:
+- The prefix `vnd.vocdoni.` is ommited
+- Dots (`.`) indicate object indentation
+- If it is a `list of text record` it is represented as an array of the records
+- It can include more fields than the ones in the blockchain, but not less.

+The client should guarantee that this file matches the metadata in the blockcain, and suggest the necessary actions when it does not.

 **Schema**